Airless Spray Equipment

 Airless spray derives its name from the fact that air is not used to atomise the paint (under high pressure), which is the opposite of conventional paint spray, where air is required to atomise the paint.

-1. Airless spray equipment is by far the most commonly used for industrial and heavy-duty coatings applications.
+1. Airless spray equipment is by far the most commonly used for industrial and heavy-duty coatings applications, including solvent-free and fire protection systems.

 2. This is an illustration of a protective coating being applied by airless spray to a steel structure.